microsoft/mindaro/samples/todo-app/README.md

 This is a simple deployment that exposes the frontend using a service of type `LoadBalancer`.
 Wait for all the pods to be running and for the external IP of the `frontend` service to become available.

-If you are testing with MiniKube, you will need to use `minikube tunnel` in  to resolve an external IP.
+If you are testing with MiniKube, you will need to use `minikube tunnel` to resolve an external IP.

 ```
 kubectl get services -n todo-app

 NAME          TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)        AGE
-frontend      LoadBalancer   10.0.49.177    52.149.235.179   80:30145/TCP   18h
+frontend      LoadBalancer   10.0.49.177    127.0.0.1   80:30145/TCP   18h
 ```

 Browse to the application using the external IP and give it a spin.
 As you add, complete and delete todos, notice that the stats page updates with the expected metrics

 ## Debug the stats-api service

-We will now use the Bridge to Kubernetes extension to demonstarte how traffic from the Kubernetes cluster can be redirected to a locally running version of the stats-api.
+We will now use the Bridge to Kubernetes extension to demonstrate how traffic from the Kubernetes cluster can be redirected to a locally running version of the stats-api.

 ```
 cd stats-api/